In Europe, Court Slaps at ‘Tofu Butter’ Labels

 Also on Wednesday the Court of Justice cleared the way for Dutch authorities to crack down on internet pirates.

-Stichting Brein, a Netherlands foundation that safeguards the interests of copyright holders, initiated the dispute in question, seeking an order that would require a pair of ISPs called Ziggo and XS4ALL to block the domain names and IP addresses of The Pirate Bay.
+Stichting Brein, a Netherlands foundation that safeguards the interests of copyright holders, initiated the dispute in question, seeking an order that would require a pair of internet service providers called Ziggo and XS4ALL to block the domain names and IP addresses of The Pirate Bay.

 Many of the ISPs’ customers use the online-sharing platform to transfer copyright-protected torrents, and the Supreme Court of the Netherlands sought guidance from the European Court of Justice about the EU Copyright Directive.